hurik/wordpress-media-consumption-log/readme.txt

 * **Serials** are for tv shows and other things which have more than one part.
 * **Non serials** are for games or books which have only one part.

-Serials and non serials are separated by the tag.
+Different serials and non serials are separated by the tag.

 = Status =
 The status page shows a list of all the the serials and non serials.
-Serials are separated in running and complete serials.
-Running serials also show the last consumed part.
+Serials are separated in running, complete or abandoned serials.

 To create a status page make a new site and add the shortcode "[mcl]" to it.